-Since hepcidin may act as antimicrobial peptide also in brain, we investigated hepcidin production in cerebrospinal fluid (CSF) during infectious meningitis.
-Using a LC-MSMS method[48], we compared hepcidin signal in CSF of 5 patients diagnosed for viral meningitis versus 5 patients with bacterial meningitis.
+Because hepcidin may act as an antimicrobial peptide in the brain, we investigated hepcidin production in cerebrospinal fluid during infectious meningitis.
+Using a liquid chromatography tandem mass spectrometry method[48], we compared hepcidin signal in cerebrospinal fluid of 5 patients diagnosed for viral meningitis versus 5 patients with bacterial meningitis.
 In viral infection, hepcidin signal was very low nearing the background level in the same range as healthy patients (Figure 1).
-By contrast, CSF hepcidin was significantly increased in bacterial meningitis.
+By contrast, cerebrospinal fluid hepcidin was significantly increased in bacterial meningitis.
 These observations were different from what was observed in the liver where hepcidin was induced by both bacterial and viral infections, suggesting again that hepcidin plays tissue-specific roles[87].
-The most frequent pathogens in community-acquired bacterial meningitis are pneumococcus, and meningococcus, which are gram-negative germs and so LPS producers[88].
-Thus, like what was described in kidney[67] and elsewhere[89], brain hepcidin must be more sensitive to gram-negative bacteria and induced through LPS/TLR signal transduction pathway.
+The most frequent pathogens in community-acquired bacterial meningitis are pneumococcus and meningococcus, which are gram-negative germs and LPS producers[88].
+Thus, like what was described in the kidney[67] and elsewhere[89], brain hepcidin must be more sensitive to gram-negative bacteria and induced through the LPS/Toll-like receptor signal transduction pathway.

 Hepcidin expression in the heart: Iron is essential for normal heart function; however, the dysregulation of cardiac iron homeostasis may be deleterious.
 Merle et al[44] performed the first analysis of hepcidin expression and its regulation in rat heart.
-They reported that hepcidin is expressed in cardiomyocytes, and that it is regulated in response to hypoxia and inflammation, which strongly suggests that this peptide may play an important role in cardiac diseases.
+They reported that hepcidin is expressed in cardiomyocytes, and it is regulated in response to hypoxia and inflammation, which strongly suggests that this peptide may play an important role in cardiac diseases.
 Quantification of hepcidin postulated the heart as the organ with the highest hepcidin level next to the liver[15,90].
-Ge et al. studied the effect of hepcidin on FPN expression in cardiomyocytes[91].
+Ge et al[91] studied the effect of hepcidin on FPN expression in cardiomyocytes.
 Using a cardiomyocyte cell line, they demonstrated that local hepcidin was able to reduce FPN level and iron export from these cells.
 Studies conducted by Lakhal-Littleton et al[92] strongly supported these data.
-Indeed, they first confirmed that FPN is expressed in cardiomyocytes, and demonstrated that its cardiac-specific deletion leads to fatal cardiac iron overload.
-To go further, they generated mice with cardiomyocyte-specific hepcidin deletion or knock-in of hepcidin-resistant FPN, and found that both models maintained normal systemic iron homeostasis, but developed fatal cardiac dysfunction as a consequence of cardiomyocyte iron deficiency[93].
+Indeed, they first confirmed that FPN is expressed in cardiomyocytes and demonstrated that its cardiac-specific deletion leads to fatal cardiac iron overload.
+To go further, they generated mice with cardiomyocyte-specific hepcidin deletion or knock-in of hepcidin-resistant FPN.
+They found that both models maintained normal systemic iron homeostasis but developed fatal cardiac dysfunction as a consequence of cardiomyocyte iron deficiency[93].
 Thus, they provided evidence for a cell-autonomous role of hepcidin in cardiac iron homeostasis.

-Hepcidin expression in the pancreas: Data published by Kulaksiz et al[45] in 2008 have evidenced that hepcidin is expressed in the pancreas of rat and man, and further analysis showed that it was localized in β-cells of the islets of Langerhans.
+Hepcidin expression in the pancreas: Data published by Kulaksiz et al[45] demonstrated that hepcidin is expressed in the pancreas of rat and human.
+Further analysis showed that it was localized in β-cells of the islets of Langerhans.
 In addition, the in vitro experiments performed in this study demonstrated that the expression of hepcidin in β-cells is directly regulated by iron.

 Iron is important for normal insulin secretion.
-However, excess of iron have been shown to affect β-cells function in hemochromatosis models[94–96], causing iron accumulation in the islets, decreased insulin secretion, and increased apoptosis.
-In contrast, iron pool decrease was shown to protect from diabetes and loss of β-cells function in the obese (ob/ob) mouse model[97].
-Both DMT1 and FPN are expressed in β-cells and in β-cells-specific DMT1 KO islets, glucose-stimulated insulin secretion was reduced[98].
+However, excess of iron have been shown to affect β-cell function in hemochromatosis models[94–96], causing iron accumulation in the islets, decreased insulin secretion and increased apoptosis.
+In contrast, iron pool decrease was shown to protect from diabetes and loss of β-cell function in the obese (ob/ob) mouse model[97].
+Both DMT1 and FPN are expressed in β-cells.
+In β-cell-specific DMT1 KO islets, glucose-stimulated insulin secretion was reduced[98].
 These observations suggested that hepcidin produced by β-cells may be involved in an intrinsic regulation of pancreas iron and in their function in glucose homeostasis.

 Conclusion